Baker Act: Short-term inpatient voluntary and involuntary examination

 "Substantial likelihood" must involve evidence of recent behavior to justify the substantial likelihood of serious bodily harm in the near future.
 Moments in the past when an individual may have considered harming themselves or another do not qualify the individual as meeting the criteria.

 Under the Baker Act, individuals who are involuntarily detained generally have the right to communicate privately with people outside the facility.
 However, this right may be restricted if the facility determines that such communication could be harmful to the individual or others.
 Facilities must provide immediate access to a patient’s family members, guardian, guardian advocate, representative, attorney, or a Florida advocacy council, unless such access is determined to be detrimental to the patient or the patient chooses to refuse communication.

 If restrictions are placed on a patient’s communication or visitation, the facility must issue a written notice explaining the restriction to the patient, their attorney, and their designated guardian or representative.
 A qualified professional must document the restriction within 24 hours, and it must be recorded in the patient’s clinical file.
-Additionally, any imposed communication restrictions must be reviewed by the facility at least once every three days.
+Any imposed communication restrictions must be reviewed by the facility at least once every three days.
 If a minor is being detained under the Baker Act and their parents are present at the time of detention, law enforcement officers are required to notify the parents of the location where the child will be transported prior to moving them to the facility.

 There are many possible outcomes following the involuntary examination of the individual.
 These include the release of the individual to the community (or other community placement), a petition for involuntary inpatient placement (often called civil commitment), a petition for involuntary outpatient placement (what some call outpatient commitment or assisted outpatient treatment), or voluntary treatment (if the person is competent to consent to voluntary treatment and consents to voluntary treatment, such as specified in case law).
 The involuntary outpatient placement language in the Baker Act took effect as part of the Baker Act reform in 2004.

-Inpatient Involuntary Placement
+Inpatient involuntary placement

 People may be placed involuntarily at an inpatient facility.
 The main section of the Baker Act about involuntary inpatient placement (F.S.
 394.467) specifies the criteria for involuntary inpatient placement, as well as the petitioning process, the appointment of counsel, the continuance of the hearing, and the hearing.
 Note that people may be involuntarily placed for up to 90 days, except that the involuntary placement may be up to 6 months in a treatment facility.
 The "treatment facilities" at which people may be admitted for involuntary inpatient placement are Florida State Hospital (in Chattahoochee), Northeast Florida State Hospital (in MacClenny), and South Florida State Hospital (in Pembroke Pines).
 While children may be involuntarily placed at an inpatient facility, children may not be involuntarily placed at state treatment facilities.